apostrophecms/docs/docs/guide/front-end-helpers.md

 ### `sameSite(uri)`

 Returns `true` if the URI pass in matches the same website (same host and port) as the current page.
-This is used some HTTP utility methods.
+This is used in some HTTP utility methods.

 | Argument | What is it? |
 | -------- | ----------- |